k-papadakis/pattern-recognition-labs/2-spoken-digit-classification/README.md

 The source code can be found in [part1.py](part1.py) and [part2.py](part2.py).
 [Project description/requirements in Greek](docs/PatRec2021_Lab2.pdf).
 [Results presentation in Greek](docs/report.pdf).

-## The Dataset
+## The Datasets

-The [dataset](data/digits/) is compose of audio files of people saying a digit from 0 to 9.
-Each file contains exactly one digit.
+The project uses two datasets of audio files of people uttering a digit from 0 to 9.
+[The first dataset](data/digits/) is used for steps 1-8, while the [second dataset](https://github.com/Jakobovski/free-spoken-digit-dataset) is used for steps 9-14.

 ## Project Requirements